 10. Ankace 40W Grow Light

-This grow light for plants has multiple uses that include indoor plant seedlings, plants grown in a hydroponic greenhouse, or in your home or office.
-It works wonderfully for flowering plants, potted plants, and succulents.
-You get 24 red LED lights and 12 blue LED lights that enhance photosynthesis and encourage healthy growth all year round.
+This LED grow light for plants has multiple uses that include indoor plant seedlings, plants grown in a hydroponic greenhouse, or in your home or office.
+It works wonderfully for flowering, potted plants, and succulents.
+You get 24 red and 12 blue LED that enhance photosynthesis and encourage healthy growth all year round.
 The USB connector makes it easy to use, and it has a 360-degree adjustable gooseneck for maximum flexibility.

 There are three timer setting options that let it run for 3, 6, or 12 hours at a clip before turning off.
 There are also five dimmable modes and three switch modes equipped on this grow light for plants.
 You can adjust the brightness based on your plant’s needs.
 The dual lights give you a greater coverage area, and it has a clamp to hold it firmly in place when you attach it to the plant’s pot or to your desk.